DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching/index.md

 rendering equation into a recursion.
 To compute the radiance from a given direction at a given point, the equation needs to evaluate the radiance coming from all over.

-In this tutorial, we will perform hard approximation and solve an equation that will not be physically correct.
+In this tutorial, we will perform rough estimate and solve an equation that will not be physically correct.
 Images we see in the world are the results of complex phenomenons due to scattering.
-However, let's not worry too much, you will see that our final result will still be pleasing :)

-It can be shown ([Engel et al, 06]()) that by **neglecting** scattering effect from the rendering equation, the radiant energy (i.e: the pixel color here) can be defined
+It can be shown [[Engel et al, 06](https://doc.lagout.org/science/0_Computer%20Science/Real-Time%20Volume%20Graphics.pdf)] that by **neglecting** scattering effect from the rendering equation, the radiant energy (i.e: the pixel color here) can be defined
 as: